ericbrooke/career_ladders/software_engineering/core_engineer.md

 ## Communication
 * Same as Sr. SE I

+## Collaboration
+* Is able to reflect on collaboration and share with others how to improve collaboration

 ## Problem Solving / Decision Making
 * Champions recommended solution option, collecting support from peers.